Waldoo78/meg_to_surface_ml/README.md

 ## 👥 Contributors

-- Your Name (@yourusername) - Project Lead
+- Walid Bouainouche (@Waldoo78) - Project Lead

 ## 🙏 Acknowledgments

-- [Institution/Lab Name] for support
+- The Montreal Neurological Institute (The Neuro) at McGill University for support
-- [Collaborator Names] for contributions to the theoretical framework
 - The open-source neuroimaging community